 From design standpoint, the Note 20 Ultra is an evolution rather than a complete overhaul.
 The Note 10 Plus was definitely a much flashier design with a glossy glass back and expressive color option especially aura glow version.

 While the Note 20 Ultra in its bronze color looks pinkish in real life is a more laid-back design especially with that frosted glass finish which is a bit subdued.

-They’re not flat screens but the curve is not too noticeable and in terms of purely just size the new note is just a bit taller and a bit heavier.
+They’re not flat screens but the curve is not too noticeable.
+In terms of purely just size the new Note is just a bit taller and a bit heavier.